RohanAlexander/telling_stories_with_data/_book/04-workflow.md

 - Cultivating a tenacious mentality may help.
 - Writing code that future-you can understand.
 - Developing important questions.
-- Reproducibility and replicability
+- Reproducibility and replicability.
-- The importance of data and code access
+- The importance of data and code access.
-- The importance of version control in a modern scientific workflow.
+- The importance of version control in a data science workflow, especially essentials of Git and GitHub:
-- The basics of Git and GitHub, as a solo data scientist.

-**Key GitHub workflow with commands**

     - Get the latest changes: `git pull`.
     - Add your updates: `git add -A`.
     - Check on everything: `git status`.
     - Commit your changes: `git commit -m "Short description of changes"`.
     - Push your changes to GitHub: `git push`.